matengm1/iZotSnooze/README.md

-# izotsnooze
+# iZotSnooze
-# Configured for ScreenSizes of iPhone 11 of larger
+## Configured for ScreenSizes of iPhone 11 of larger